10.8 Homeland Security

 Hurricane Katrina, August 28, 2005.
 Source: Wikimedia Commons.

-The above image shows the shear size of one of the most devastating natural disasters in recent history, Hurricane Katrina.
+The above image shows the sheer size of one of the most devastating natural disasters in recent history, Hurricane Katrina.
 To the top left is the Western border of Louisiana and Texas.
 The top right shows the peninsula of the state of Florida.
 The very bottom middle is the Yucatan peninsula of Mexico.
 This storm was so big it almost covered the entire Gulf of Mexico before it made landfall in August 2005.
 With winds peaking at over 175 miles per hour (making it a Category 5 storm), Hurricane Katrina buzz-sawed her way through the states of Louisiana, Mississippi, Alabama, and Florida, leaving a path of devastation in her wake.
-Damages were estimated at over $160 billion dollars US with thousands of lives lost and the city of New Orleans in near ruin from massive flooding.
+Damages were estimated at over $160 billion US, with thousands of lives lost and the city of New Orleans in near ruin from massive flooding.
 Homes were lost, families were displaced (some left and never came back), and by some estimations, recovery is still ongoing.

 There is a division of Homeland Security that deals strictly with disaster relief and management, the Federal Emergency Management Agency (FEMA).
 FEMA is responsible for coordinating relief efforts during disaster recovery from all avenues: local, state, and federal governments, as well as public and private charitable organizations and businesses.
 The goal is to streamline the process and make it easier for those affected by a natural disaster to be able to recover and get back to a relatively normal way of life as quickly as possible by providing as much assistance as possible.
-The assistance provided can include temporary housing, food, clothing, transportation, loss of income, and other necessities as needed.
+The assistance provided can include temporary housing, food, clothing, transportation, income, and other essentials as needed.

 definition